jalombar/starsmasher/documentation/installation.md

 ```
 Now the code is been recompiled and the mpirun command should run perfectly.

 We suggest to the user to run StarSmasher into an Hard Disk.
 If you are going to use a lot of particles (100000 or more) each snapshot of your simulation is going to be around 40 mb.
 Then, if you have thousands of them, there is the possibility that all your OS's space is going to be occupied.
 To avoid this, we suggest a NEW Hard Disk of 1 TeraByte or more.
 Why a New?
 There is not any known risk (actually) that StarSmasher is going to delete your personal files on your Hard Disk, but there is a problem with Linux and the file systems of the Hard Disk itself.
 If you are going to run StarSmasher in Ubuntu and try to install StarSmasher in an Hard Disk that has FAT32 file system, when you'll try "mpirun -np N test_gpu_sph", OpenMPI is going to say you that it is not possible to find the executable test_gpu_sph.
-This is because Linux won't give the permission to run the executable in a space that has not the same file system of linux.
+This is because Linux won't give the permission to run the executable in a space that has not the same file system of Linux.
 However, everything will run perfectly if your Hard Disk is going to have NTFS's file system.
 Then, why a new Hard Disk?
-Because so you can format it with the correct file system of your linux OS and you won't lose any of your personal data into the Hard Disk if you can't do a backup or for some other reason.
+Because so you can format it with the correct file system of your linux OS and you won't lose any of your personal data into the Hard Disk, if you can't do a backup or for some other reason.

 The solution of having a NTFS's Hard Disk is not universal and it may change in base of your OS or other factors.
+If your Linux OS is a FAT or FAT32, you'll need an Hard Disk with FAT or FAT32 file system and so on.

 We wish to the user a good use of StarSmasher, actually best star collider simulator in the planet!